The Kientz & Patel HCDE Student Emergency Support Fund aids HCDE students facing near-term financial hardship.

 Application requests will be shared with the review committee for confidential review.
 This committee consists of three HCDE staff and faculty members.

 Applicants will receive notice that their request is funded in full or in part within two business days.
-Responses to requests submitted over winter break (December 19th - January 3rd) may be delayed.
+Over Summer students can expect a response within 7 business days of submission.